Moaesaycto/Moaesaycto/README.md

 * 👀 I’m interested in Mathematics, Origami and Computer Science

-* 🌱 I’m currently a student at UNSW Sydney studying Mathematics and Computer Science
+* 🌱 I’m currently a student studying Applied Mathematics and Computer Science

 <!---
 Moaesaycto/Moaesaycto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.